joshacross/professional-readme-generator/README copy.md

 1.)
 Git Clone the following onto your computer
 2.)
 Open root directory
 3.)
 Commandline type NPM Install to install packages and the inquire library 4.)
-Once installed and no issues, type "node index" in the commandline
+Once installed and no issues, type "node app" in the commandline

 ## Reference Image
 <img src="./assets/images/portfolio-generator.png"